frankfoerster/cakephp-asset/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/frankfoerster/cakephp-asset.svg?style=flat-square)](https://packagist.org/packages/frankfoerster/cakephp-asset)
 [![Latest Stable Version](https://img.shields.io/packagist/v/frankfoerster/cakephp-asset.svg?style=flat-square&label=stable)](https://packagist.org/packages/frankfoerster/cakephp-asset)

-Provides a CakePHP 3.x AssetHelper to selectively add last modified timestamps to css and js assets.
+1. Provides a CakePHP 3.x AssetHelper to selectively add last modified timestamps to css and js assets.
 CakePHP's implementation of Asset timestamps does not allow you to apply the behavior selectively to single files.
 Therefore I created this little Helper.

+2. Provides a CakePHP 3.x AssetFilter to request asset files from ``/src/Assets/*``.
+For example if you delevop an app using requirejs, then you can enable the AssetFilter to request modules from ``/src/Assets/js/*``.
+This enables you to hide your source files from the webroot of your application or plugin.

 ## Installation